Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - on outdoor sport and recreation in England

 - for providers of grassroots sports and gym and leisure facilities

 Elite sportspeople (or those on an official elite sports pathway) can meet in larger groups or meet indoors to compete and train.
 They can be joined by their coaches if necessary, or their parents and guardians if they’re under 18.

 Funerals and linked commemorative events

 Weddings and civil partnership ceremonies and receptions

-Weddings and civil partnership ceremonies must only take place with up to 6 people.
-Anyone working is not counted in this limit.
+No more than 15 people (of any age) can be at a wedding, civil partnership ceremony or reception.
+Anyone working is not counted in these limits.
 Social distancing should be maintained between people who do not live together or share a support bubble.

 Places of worship